NehaThawani44/ScopeVisio/README.md

 - **Testing Framework**: JUnit and Mockito
 - **Unit Tests**: Each service and controller is tested in isolation.
-- **Integration Tests**: Test the full application workflow, including database interaction with H2.
+- **Integration Tests**: Test the full application workflow, including database interaction with Database.
 - **Mocking**: Mocked objects are used for dependencies, particularly in service-layer tests, using Mockito.
 - **Test Coverage**: Ensures all business logic is covered, including valid/invalid inputs and edge cases.